Adzz/CV/README.md

 #### [Experience](#exp) | [Education](#education) | [Skills and Experience](#skills) | [Blog](https://36bcab.wordpress.com/) | [Website](adzz.github.io) | [Twitter](https://twitter.com/ItizAdz)

   Aspiring software craftsman who never fails to find things he wants to be the best at, and who works hard to try and make this the case.
-Active in the community wherever they'll have me!
+Active in the community wherever they'll have me.

 ## <a name="exp">Experience</a>